osanim/x/README.md

 **X** will start from Metal to user (OS to application)

-This is more like a Docker for UI
+This is more like Docker for UI

 _________________